charmoniumQ/PROBE/docs/benchmark_suite/README.md

 Following Yi et al. [@yiEvaluatingBenchmarkSubsetting2006], we evaluate the benchmark subset in two different ways:

-1. **Accuracy**.
+- **Accuracy**.
    How closely do features of the subset resemble features of the original set?
-   We will evaluate this by computing the root-mean squared error of a "non-negative" "linear regression" from the "standardized" features of selected benchmarks to the mean of features of the total set.
+   We will evaluate this by computing the root-mean squared error of a non-negative linear regression from the standardized features of selected benchmarks to the mean of features of the total set.

+- **Representativeness.**
+   How close are benchmarks in the original set to benchmarks in the subset?
+   We will evaluate this by computing root mean squared error (RMSE) on the euclidean distance of standardized features from each benchmark in the original set to the closest benchmark in the selected subset.

-   - We use a "linear regression" to account for the possibility that the total set has unequal proportions of benchmark clusters.
+We use a non-negative linear regression to account for the possibility that the total set has unequal proportions of benchmark clusters.
-     Suppose it contained 10 programs of type A, which all have similar performance, and 20 of type B: the benchmark subset need not contain two B programs and onerous A program.
+Suppose it contained 10 programs of type A, which all have similar performance, and 20 of type B: the benchmark subset need not contain two B programs and one A program.
-     We would rather have one A, one B, and write the total performance as a weighted combination of the performance of $A$ and $B$, perhaps $1 \cdot \mathrm{perf}_A + 2 \cdot \mathrm{perf}_B$).
+We would rather have one A, one B, and write the total performance as a weighted combination of the performance of $A$ and $B$.
+We require the weights to be non-negative, so doing better on each benchmark in the subset implies a better performance on the total.
-     We normalize these weights by adding an ancillary constant feature, so $\mathrm{weight}_A + \mathrm{weight}_B + \dotsb = 1$.
+Finally, we normalize these weights by adding the following an equation to the linear regression: $\mathrm{weight}_A + \mathrm{weight}_B + \dotsb = 1$.
 Yi et al. [@yiEvaluatingBenchmarkSubsetting2006] were attempting to subset with SPEC CPU 2006, which one can assume would already be balanced in these terms, so their analysis uses an unweighted average.

-   - We require the linear regression to be "non-negative" so that the benchmark subset is monotonic; doing better on every benchmark in the subset should result in doing better on the total set.

-   - "Standardized" means we transform raw features $x$ into $z_x = (x - \bar{x}) / \sigma_x$.
+We standardize the features by mapping $x$ to $z_x = (x - \bar{x}) / \sigma_x$.
 While $x$ is meaningful in absolute units, $z_x$ is meaningful in relative terms (i.e., a value of 1 means "1 standard deviation greater than the mean").
 Yi et al., by contrast, only normalize their features $x_{\mathrm{norm}} = x / x_{\max}$ which does not take into account the mean value.
 We want our features to be measured relative to the spread of those features in prior work.

-2. **Representativeness.**
-   How close are benchmarks in the original set to benchmarks in the subset?
-   We will evaluate this by computing root mean squared error (RMSE) on the euclidean distance of standardized features from each benchmark in the original set to the closest benchmark in the selected subset.

-   - We opt for RMSE over mean absolute error (MAE), used by Yi et al. [@yiEvaluatingBenchmarkSubsetting2006], because RMSE punishes outliers more.
+We score by RMSE over mean absolute error (MAE), used by Yi et al. [@yiEvaluatingBenchmarkSubsetting2006], because RMSE punishes outliers more.
 MAE would permits some distances to be large, so long it is made up for by other distances are small.
 RMSE would prefer a more equitable distribution, which might be worse on average, but better on the outliers.
 We think this aligns more with the intent of "representativeness."

 For features, we will use features that are invariant between running a program ten times and running it once.
 This gives long benchmarks and short benchmarks which exercise the same functionality similar feature vectors.